suhantganiger67-ai/Engineering-portfolio/CAD-designs/README.txt

 ⭐ *This portfolio will continue to grow as I take on more complex engineering designs and projects.* hope it grows smoothly and shows consistency

+after this I'm going to start learning ansys